pulumi/pulumi-hugo/themes/default/content/docs/pulumi-cloud/self-hosted/components/console.md

 ---
 title_tag: Pulumi Cloud | Self-Hosting Pulumi
+title: Pulumi console
-title: Pulumi Cloud
+h1: Pulumi Cloud self-hosted console
-meta_desc: Pulumi Cloud is one of the components required for self-hosting Pulumi.
+meta_desc: Pulumi console is one of the components required for self-hosting Pulumi.
 Self-hosting is available as part of the Pulumi Business Critical Edition.
 menu:
     pulumicloud:
         parent: self-hosted-components